LiamJCates/Programming-Notes/C++/Syntax/Operators.md

 | << | SHL | Shift bits left |
 | >> | SHR | Shift bits right |

+bitwise logical operators work on integral types and perform a Boolean operation at the bit level and returns an integral type matching its operands.

 ## Compound Assignment